 - Instantly improve your football IQ

 - Grow your football knowledge & outsmart your friends and colleagues

 - Complete breakdown of rules, offensive and defensive concepts

-The reputation and history of football has always been known as a ground and pound sport.
+The reputation and history of football have always been known as a ground and pound sport.

-How did we get to this point of spread offenses and quick/speed players rather than the big on big style of play.
-Let’s take a look at the oldest piece of footage that we could dig up!
+How did we get to this point of spread offenses and quick/speed players rather than the big-on-big style of play?
+Let’s look at the oldest piece of footage that we could dig up.